TanishaPanigrahi/Text-Summarizer-Extension/README.md

 2. **Install the Chrome Extension:**
    - Open Chrome and go to `chrome://extensions/`.
    - Enable "Developer mode" in the top right.
-   - Click "Load unpacked" and select the `chrome-extension` directory from this repository.
+   - Click "Load unpacked" and select the `root` directory from this repository.

 3. **Usage:**
    - Visit a webpage or open a new tab.